 In the modern development world, data security and regulatory compliance are major concerns driving security requirements.
-If software touches sensitive data or data protected under data privacy laws like the General Data Protection Regulation (GDPR) or the Payment Card Industry Data Security Standard (PCI DSS), then this data needs to be appropriately protected.
+If software processes sensitive data or data protected under data privacy laws like the General Data Protection Regulation (GDPR) or the Payment Card Industry Data Security Standard (PCI DSS), then that data needs to be appropriately and strongly protected.

-The Plan stage of the DevOps process includes identifying the encryption requirements of these regulations and developing a plan to meet these requirements.
-With Ubiq’s platform, developers have easy access to encryption functions that meet the requirements of all data protection laws.
+With Ubiq’s Platform, developers have easy access to encryption and key management functions that meet the requirements of all data protection laws.

-Once the plan has been hammered out, the development team can start writing code and eventually building release candidates of their application.
-At this point, the developers need access to encryption functions that meet the regulatory and security requirements identified in the planning stage.
+Using the plan from the previous phase, the development team will be writing code to implement features and satisfy requirements.
+At this point, the developers need access to cryptographic functions that meet the regulatory and security requirements identified in the planning stage.

 Ubiq’s API includes support for all major programming languages.
 By importing the appropriate Ubiq library, developers gain access to easy-to-use encryption functions that can be painlessly integrated into their code.

 The code sample above shows a sample encryption function in Python.
-Once credentials have been loaded from a file or explicitly set, encrypting data only requires the developer to make a call to ubiq.encrypt.
+Once credentials have been loaded from a secure location, encrypting data only requires the developer to make a call to ubiq.encrypt.
 Behind the scenes, Ubiq configures the encryption algorithm with any necessary parameters and performs the encryption.
 When access to the data is needed, a call to ubiq.decrypt produces the original plaintext.

-From a security perspective, this covers several potential events.
-Ubiq can help with a couple of them:
+After the software has been written, tested, released, and deployed, it enters the Operate stage of the DevSecOps cycle.
+From a security perspective, this stage covers several aspects.
+Ubiq can help with two of them:

-The Monitor stage of the DevSecOps lifecycle focuses on identifying and responding to events that no company wants to experience (but most of them will).
+The Monitor stage of the DevSecOps lifecycle focuses on identifying and responding to events in the system.
+This includes security events that no company wants to experience (but most of them will).
 With Ubiq, management of major security events is simplified and streamlined.

 Two examples of how Ubiq helps with DevSecOps monitoring include:

-Moving from DevOps to DevSecOps can provide a number of advantages to an organization.
-It can also be a major lift for developers who need solutions that simplify and automate the process of integrating security into development pipelines.
+Moving from DevOps to DevSecOps will provide a number of advantages to an organization.
+It can also be a major effort for developers who need solutions that simplify and automate the process of integrating security into development pipelines.

-Ubiq’s encryption platform provides a simple and intuitive option for adding encryption to applications, which is a vital part of data security and regulatory compliance.
+Ubiq’s encryption platform provides a simple and intuitive capability for adding stored data encryption to applications, which is a vital part of data security and regulatory compliance.
 Try out the Ubiq Platform for yourself to see just how easy it is to implement cryptography correctly and secure any form of application data.